AyushSakalkale/Social-Platform/README.md

 # Social-Platform
-created by - Ayush Sakalkale
+Created By - Ayush Sakalkale